nwtime/ntpwww/content/en/ntpfaq/NTP-s-algo-kernel.md

 #### 5.2.1.1.
 What is special about the Kernel Clock?

-NTP keeps precision time by applying small adjustments to to system clock periodically (See also [Q: 5.1.6.1.](NTP-s-algo.htm#Q-CLOCK-DISCIPLINE)).
+NTP keeps precision time by [applying small adjustments to system clock periodically](/ntpfaq/ntp-s-algo/#5161-how-will-ntp-discipline-my-clock).
 However, some clock implementations do not allow small corrections to be applied to the system clock, and there is no standard interface to monitor the system clock's quality.

-Therefore a new clock model is suggested that has the following features (See also [RFC 1589]()):
+Therefore a new clock model is suggested that has the following features (See also [RFC 1589](/reflib/rfc/rfc1589.txt)):

 *   Two new system calls to query and control the clock: `ntp_gettime()` and `ntp_adjtime()`
-*   The clock keeps time with a precision of one microsecond.[<span class="footnote">[1]</span>](NTP-s-algo-kernel.htm#FTN.FTN-NANOKERNEL) In real life operating systems there are clocks that are much worse.
+*   The clock keeps time with a precision of one microsecond.
+(The latest proposal, known as nanokernel, keeps time using even fractional nanoseconds.)
+In real life operating systems there are clocks that are much worse.
-*   Time can be corrected in quantities of one microsecond, and repetitive corrections accumulate.[<span class="footnote">[1]</span>](NTP-s-algo-kernel.htm#FTN.FTN-NANOKERNEL) The <span class="PRODUCTNAME">UNIX</span> system call `adjtime()` does not accumulate successive corrections.
+*   Time can be corrected in quantities of one microsecond, and repetitive corrections accumulate.
+(The latest proposal, known as nanokernel, keeps time using even fractional nanoseconds.)
+The <span class="PRODUCTNAME">UNIX</span> system call `adjtime()` does not accumulate successive corrections.
 *   The clock model maintains additional parameters that can be queried or controlled.
 Among these are:
     *   A _clock synchronization status_ that shows the state of the clock machinery (e.g. `TIME_OK`).
     *   Several _clock control and status bits_ that control and show the state of the machinery (e.g. `STA_PLL`).
 This includes automatic handling of leap seconds (when announced).